Last updated on August 13th, 2020

 My absolute favorite trick for making a big design impact is to include an accent wall with a prominent graphic.
 And thanks to numerous removable wallpaper options available these days, it can also be a low-commitment option for renters or homeowners who may just want to change up the look again in the near future.

 What I love about this particular space is that it’s more of a mural vs. a small repeating pattern.
-This slate-grey-and-white botanical pattern provided the perfect backdrop for the eclectic, global style we were going for in the master bedroom.
+This slate-grey-and-white botanical pattern provided the perfect backdrop for the eclectic, global style we were going for in the primary bedroom.

 To go even bolder, try adding textured tiles or floor-to-ceiling wainscoting to create visual interest no matter what your style.